|

 The ~/.forward

-away on a trip and want mail to be handled by the
+be away on a trip and want mail to be handled by

 \user, "|/usr/ucb/vacation user"

-agent) directly to the user's spool mail box.
+delivery agent) directly to the user's spool mail

-program are necessary to prevent the program and its single argument (user)
+to prevent the program and its single argument (user

 from being viewed as two separate addresses.
 The

-user, and the mail message is given to it via
+message is given to it via its standard input.

-another site.
-Unfortunately, as users move from machine to machine, they can
+Unfortunately, as users move from machine to machine, they can leave

 As the mail administrator, you should beware of the ~/.forward files of users at your site.
 If any contain offsite addresses, you should periodically use the SMTP expn command to examine them.
 For example, consider a local user whose ~/.forward contains the following line: